-- telephone: +358 9 6141 (exchange) or +358 20 690 603 (Statistics Service direct) - e-mail: statistics[at]tulli.fi (replace [at] in the address with @) - Internet: www.tulli.fi - Statistical database Uljas: uljas.tulli.fi
+- telephone: +358 9 6141 (exchange) or +358 20 690 603 (Statistics Service direct)

+- e-mail: statistics[at]tulli.fi

+- Internet: www.tulli.fi

+- Statistical database Uljas: uljas.tulli.fi

 6. Comparability of statistics

 There is information on the total imports and exports of goods since 1856.
 Electronic data from 1987 on is available in the Uljas database.
 Older information is available on paper or on microfiche cards at the Statistics Service or in archives.
 The Monthly publication is being produced since 1904.